pixelvar79/CNN-Traits-Miscanthus/README.md

  script structure include main.py which executes: load_all_datasets(), generate_sliced_data(), train_and_evaluate_model()

 A brief description of the steps in the implementation:
-          1) load_all_datasets() - load the image chips and corresponding ground-truth data available.
-Image chips varied in width and length size depending of the trial, temporal dimension is 102 for the whole dataset which includes up to 17 time-points between May-Novemeber.
+          1) data_loader.py - load image chips and corresponding ground-truth data.
+Image chips varied in width and length size depending of the trial, temporal dimension is 78 for the whole dataset which includes up to 13 time-points between May-Novemeber.
 Each time point in the image chip includes 6-bands (1 CSM + 5 MSI bands).
-          2) generate_sliced_data() -  takes two dictionaries and slices into RGB, RGBRENIR, CSMRGBRENIR type of features and the specific time-points for each of the target traits (Flowering time, culm length, biomass).
+          2) image_processing.py -  takes two dictionaries and slices into RGB, RGBRENIR, CSMRGBRENIR type of features and the specific time-points for each of the target traits (Flowering time, culm length, biomass).
-          3) train_and_evaluate_model() - takes previous sliced data by type of features and time range and train and evaluate 2d and 3d CNN modeling, this includes saving of figures, metrics and scatterplots generation.
+          3) train_evaluate.py - takes previous sliced data by type of features and time range and train and evaluate 2d and 3d CNN modeling, this includes saving of figures, metrics and scatterplots generation.
-          4) Grad-CAM generation() -  this takes examples images and ask grad-cam prediction of last layers of CNN to genearate heatmaps of most relevant regions used by the model for prediction.
+          4) grad_cam.py -  this takes examples images and ask grad-cam prediction of last layers of CNN to genearate heatmaps of most relevant regions used by the model for prediction.
 Refer to Grad-CAM technique here: https://arxiv.org/abs/1610.02391